 By Mike Miller August 2, 2025

-Tucked away on a quiet side street in Destin, Florida, the Destin History & Fishing Museum is a hidden gem that tells the story of a small fishing village that grew into a bustling tourist haven.
+The Destin History & Fishing Museum is tucked away on a quiet side street in Destin, Florida.
+It tells the story of a small fishing village that grew into a bustling tourist haven.

-Housed in a cozy 5,500-square-foot building that once served as the town’s first library, this nonprofit museum captures the heart of Destin’s maritime heritage.
+This nonprofit museum is housed in a 5,500-square-foot building that once served as the town’s first library.

-You will see artifacts, photographs, and interactive exhibits that appeal to history buffs, fishing enthusiasts, and curious travelers alike.
+You can see artifacts, photographs, and interactive exhibits that appeal to history buffs, fishing enthusiasts, and curious travelers alike.

 Destin’s roots trace back to Leonard Destin, a fisherman who arrived in 1835, laying the foundation for what would become the “World’s Luckiest Fishing Village.”

-The museum chronicles this transformation, showcasing the fishing industry’s growth from seine boats to modern vessels that crowd Destin Harbor.
+The museum chronicles this transformation, showing the fishing industry’s growth from seine boats to the modern vessels that crowd Destin Harbor today.

-Exhibits highlight the early Native American presence, with artifacts like a 10,000-year-old scraper from the Ice Age, and the lives of founding families like the Marlers, whose legacy includes the William T. Marler Bridge.
+There are exhibits from early Native American presence, like a 10,000-year-old scraper from the Ice Age, as well as exhibits on the lives of founding families like the Marlers, whose legacy includes the William T. Marler Bridge.

 Located at 108 Stahlman Avenue, just off U.S. Highway 98 near the Destin Bridge, the museum is easy to miss but worth the detour.